d-krupke/close-enough-tsp/README.md

 _Developed by [Dominik Krupke](https://www.ibr.cs.tu-bs.de/users/krupke/) and Barak Ugav at Tel Aviv University.
 Further development at TU Braunschweig with Michael Perk._

+> :warning: **This is work in progress.** The code is not yet ready for production use.
+We are currently working on
+> improving the performance and adding further features.
+Please open an issue if you encounter any problems or have
+> suggestions for improvements.
+There are elements that are not yet fully tested and may not work as expected.
+> Please also note that the API may change in the future.
+For preliminary usage in research projects, please contact
+> [Dominik Krupke](https://www.ibr.cs.tu-bs.de/users/krupke/) to verify that no purely experimental features are used.

 The _Close-Enough Traveling Salesman Problem_ asks for the shortest tour that visits a given set of circles.
 It is related to the classical [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) but more challenging as the distances between two successive cities are not constant.